 Build up your French Bulldog Skills

-Just like you would spend more time increasing your fitness and endurance.
+Like you would spend more time increasing your fitness and endurance.

-They will need the skill to navigate below, through and around these hurdles on a walking trail.
+They will need the skill to navigate below, through, and around these hurdles on a walking trail.
 Some Frenchies may lack confidence and the ability to walk on challenging paths and need encouragement to help them overcome these barriers.

-You could if you’re living in town, bring your French Bulldog on a walk down the road to have a cup of coffee.
+You could, if you’re living in town, bring your French Bulldog on a walk down the road to have a cup of coffee.
 Take them into the local park and get them to chase a ball around a few times a week.

-Are you more of a suburban inhabitant, spend some time actively playing in the yard with your dog.
+Are you more of a suburban inhabitant?
+Spend some time actively playing in the yard with your dog.
 It might also be useful to bring your dog to a local dog park in which they can interact and communicate with other dogs.